yonatanrozin/Sonic-Abstractions-and-Representations/README.md

-# Sonic-Abstractions-and-Representations [in progress]
+# Sonic-Abstractions-and-Representations
 A process of temporary translation from 3D shape data to a sonic wavetable, proposing an alternative definition of sound which is both strictly representational and artificial.
 Demonstration and process videos coming soon!

 Created for ITP 2022 Thesis.
+A video of the final thesis presentation can be found [here](https://vimeo.com/715864777).

 ## Introduction
   The “sound” of an object has traditionally been defined by the wave that results from a vibration through its physical body.
 When defined in this way, however, sound is not intrinsic to the object in question; it’s affected by a multitude of additional external parameters, most significantly those concerning the cause of the vibration.
 Of the infinite sounds a drum can produce, when struck with various objects at various points and velocities, none can be considered intrinsic to the drum itself. _Sonic Abstractions and Representations_ seeks to establish an alternative definition of sound which, though not produced by the object naturally, is a product solely of its own physical features.
 This is accomplished through a process which translates 3D points along the object’s surface to samples in an audible wavetable.
 The process considers only shape as a parameter; other features such as texture, color, weight and density are not considered.